humaon/rovarsprak/README.md

     "text":"HoHelollolo ToThohisos isos hohumomaonon" }

-b. (i) Run the api endpoint {base_url}/jokeOfTheDay on get method and will get a random joke translated in rovarsprak
+b.
+Run the api endpoint {base_url}/jokeOfTheDay on get method and will get a random joke translated in rovarsprak